BenShutt/CollectionUI/README.md

 ### MasonryLayout

-A `UICollectionViewLayout` subclass that overrides the necessary methods serving the layout attributes.
+A `UICollectionViewLayout` subclass that overrides the necessary methods and serves the layout attributes.

 ### CollectionView